Technical Writing

 • Developing the content strategy for the upcoming year and working to create original content.

-• Shifting the organization’s strategy to focus more on enterprise decision makers in service to reaching sales goals, while also adding analytics and SEO optimizations to better gauge reach and measure leads.
+• Shifting the organization’s strategy to focus more on enterprise decision makers in service to reaching sales goals.
+Adding analytics and SEO optimizations to better gauge reach and measure leads.